University and SHRS COVID-19 Vaccination Requirements and Information

-- Reviews the applicant's orientation toward the profession of Audiology as well as his/her communication skills as revealed by written essays and statements in reference letters.
+- Reviews the applicant's orientation toward the profession of Speech-Language Pathology as well as his/her communication skills as revealed by written essays and statements in reference letters.

 - Reviews college transcripts to determine the applicant's ability to manage and excel in the program's rigorous course work.

-- Evaluates the applicant’s perceived potential to perform as an Audiologist.
+- Evaluates the applicant’s perceived potential to perform as a Speech-Language Pathologist.